-Every organism's DNA is made up of the same four compounds known as bases or nucleotides called Adenine, Cytosine, Guanine, and Thymine, abbreviated A, C, G, and T. The nucleotides work in base pairs, in which A matches with T and C matches with G. This digital information storage system enables DNA to work in a fashion similar to Morse code, which uses dots, dashes, and pauses to convey any desired message.
+Every organism's DNA is made up of the same four compounds known as bases or nucleotides, usually represented by the letters A, C, G, and T (Adenine, Cytosine, Guanine, and Thymine).
+This enables DNA to work in a fashion similar to Morse code, which uses dots, dashes, and pauses to convey any desired message.

-The structure of the DNA strand is a double helix - the geometric shape followed by the threads on a screw - made up of millions or billions of base pairs of nucleotides in precise sequence.
+The structure of the DNA strand is a double helix - the geometric shape followed by the threads on a screw - made up of millions or billions of nucleotides in precise sequence.
 The strand is divided into chromosomes, which are in turn divided into genes.
 (Normal human DNA contains 46 chromosomes and tens of thousands of genes.)
 Finally, the genes consist of many nucleotide triplets (groups of three).
 During cell reproduction many of the triplets specify the placement of one amino acid in the new cell, though others have different functions such as marking the end of a gene.

 The arrangement of nucleotides in a DNA strand conveys the information to produce a specific kind of organism.
 Even cells considered simple contain a vast amount of information.
-For example, the DNA of the single-celled bacterium Escherichia coli is made up of over four million nucleotides (Wysong, 1976, 73-76), all in correct sequence.
-If we were to represent each of them by a letter, we would need over six volumes of three hundred pages each just to write down the instructions to put together this one supposedly simple cell.
+For example, the DNA of the single-celled bacterium Escherichia coli is made up of over four million nucleotides (Wysong, 1976, 73-76)), all in correct sequence.
+If we were to represent each of them by a letter, we would need over six volumes of three hundred pages each just to write down the instructions needed to put together this one supposedly simple cell.

-DNA is not only the most complex information storage system known, but it also reproduces itself.
-In addition, it keeps all the other parts of the cell operating.

-A cell's day-to-day operation requires a great many chemical reactions that take place much too slowly on their own to be biologically useful.
+Visual # 3-17 DNA is not only the most complex information storage system known, but it also reproduces itself.
+It is not enough to keep the cell operating, though.
+The cell's day-to-day operation requires a great many chemical reactions that take place much too slowly on their own to be biologically useful.
 These processes occur quickly enough only because they are speeded up by thousands of different types of special protein molecules known as enzymes.
 An enzyme's precise shape enables it to hold specific molecules in place so they can react with other molecules.
 The enzyme is not changed, but it makes the process happen much faster than normal, in some cases, billions of times faster.
 Without enzymes the chemical reactions would be too slow and life would be impossible.
-(This is why a high fever is dangerous: it stops your enzymes from operating, and you die.)
+(This is why a high fever is dangerous: It stops your enzymes from operating, and you die.)

-Living cells use thousands of types of enzymes.
-One of most important things the enzymes do is perform the chemistry to manufacture DNA, but the cell needs DNA to perform the chemistry to manufacture them (Horgan, 2011).
+Visual # 3-18 Living cells use thousands of types enzymes.
+One of most important things they do is perform the chemistry needed to manufacture DNA.
+However, the cell needs DNA to perform the chemistry needed to manufacture them (Horgan, 2011).
 If the first living cell did not have DNA it could not have made enzymes, but if it did not have enzymes it could not have made DNA.
 Neither DNA nor enzymes could have evolved by gradual changes in dissimilar mechanisms.
 Both had to be present from the very beginning.

 DNA is extremely low in entropy and high in information.
-Though scientists can intervene to produce a temporary decrease in entropy on a small scale, we have never seen random chemical processes do the same thing.
-Indeed, the Second Law of Thermodynamics tells us that they cannot.
+We have never seen random chemical processes produce a decrease in entropy even on a small scale; indeed, the Second Law of Thermodynamics tells us that they cannot.
 The interrelationship between DNA and enzymes is a strong argument for Initial Complexity.